Fat does not make you fat ! Find out what does…..

 I cannot emphasize enough on the importance of taking responsibility for your own health for you, for your loved ones .

 Eat right to have a healthy body not just for weight loss.
-As I mentioned before you need fat to burn fat.
 This is what I would highly recommend if you are ready to burn that fat off your body.

 Is ketogenic diet for me?

 As you know we are training our body to burn fat for fuel.
 So if you are not used to this kind of eating program make the changes slowly….increase your healthy fats at a slow pace.
 Do not eliminate sugar right away but decrease it slowly.
 Stay hydrated.
 Exercise moderately.
 Remember again we are training our body and are going to study the responses to understand how it functions.
 Our focus here is not to go really low on carbohydrates but to keep it at moderate levels….the focus is on eliminating sugars and damaged fats from your body.
 Ketogenic diet is very much an individual thing.
 Your genetic type is a determining factor on whether you need to stay on ketogenic diet or not.